 With an Introduction by Lyse Doucet and an Afterword by Lucy Hannah.

-Shortlisted for the Jan Michalski Prize for Literature 2022– winner to be announced in November 2022.
+Shortlisted for the Jan Michalski Prize for Literature 2022.

 “This book is a precious collection of work, the first and maybe last of its kind.
 My Pen Is the Wing of a Bird is a huge accomplishment”